Lilllllllian/Computer-Vision/README.md

 pip install -r requirements.txt
 ```

+You can also run the project using anaconda for convenience.

 ## Training the Model
 Download the repository, and set the working directory to the root directory of the project.
 Run the following command to train the model: